 - 1. Project Narrative

 - 2. Budget Detail Worksheet and Narrative

-- 3. Memorandum of Understanding (MOU) or Letters of Support
+- 3. Memorandum of Understanding (MOU)

 In addition to the application being scored on the documents listed above, the Summary Data Sheet will also be scored.
-Certification letter(s), as appropriate for the activities the applicant is proposing, must also be submitted with the application.

-Summary Data Sheet (5 Points)
+Summary Data Sheet for New and Continuation Applicants (5 points)

 The Summary Data Sheet should be one to four pages in length and may be single or double spaced.
-The Summary Data Sheet does not count toward the 20-page limit for the Project Narrative.
+The Summary Data Sheet does not count toward the 20 page limit for the Project Narrative.
 Please provide the following information:

-- 1. Name, title, address, phone number, and e-mail address for the Authorized Organization Representative (AOR) of the applicant agency (see page 19 for the definition of the AOR). - 2.
+- Name, title, address, phone number, and e-mail address for the Authorized Organization Representative (AOR) of the applicant agency (see Application for Federal Assistance (SF-424) for the definition of the AOR). - 2.
 Name, title, address, phone number, and e-mail address for the grant point-of-contact.
-This person must be an employee of the applicant agency.

-- 3. Statement as to whether the organization applying will serve as a "pass through entity" a (fiscal agent / sponsor) for an organization, or organizations, that will ultimately implement the project.
+This person must be an employee of the applicant agency. - 3.
+Statement as to whether the organization applying will serve as a "pass through entity" (a fiscal agent/sponsor) for an organization, or organizations, that will ultimately implement the project.
 If so, the applicant must include a statement acknowledging that, should an award be made, it would be responsible for all statutory, fiscal and programmatic requirements, including those of 2 CFR Part 200, as well as all project deliverables.
 The organization applying for the award must also list all of the entities it will enter into agreements with to perform the work, and should include a description of how these entities intend to accomplish the purposes of the award if such a description is not already provided in a Memorandum of Understanding (MOU) submitted as part of the application. - 4.
 Statement as to whether the agency applying has expended \$750,000 in federal funds in the organization's past fiscal year.
 Please specify the end date of the applicant's fiscal year. - 5.
 A list of other federal grant programs from which the applicant organization currently receives funding or for which it has applied for funding in FY 2016 to do similar work.
 Please provide this information in a table using the format found in APPENDIX E. - 6.
 Statement as to whether the applicant is a nonprofit organization that is described in section 501(c)(3) of the Internal Revenue Code of 1986 and is exempt from taxation under section 501(a) of that Code. - 7.
 Statement as to whether the applicant is a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code. - 8.
 Statement as to whether the applicant is a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable.
 If the applicant is not a nonprofit organization or is a nonprofit that does not use the safe-harbor procedure, provide a statement to that effect.
 For additional information about the safe-harbor procedure, see "Disclosures Related to Executive Compensation" section. - 9.
-The percentage of grant activities, should the application be funded, that will address each of the following issues: - Sexual assault; - Domestic violence; - Dating/teen dating violence; - Stalking; and - Child sexual abuse (if applicable) - 10.
+The percentage of grant activities, should the application be funded, that will address each of the following issues: - Sexual assault; - Domestic violence; - Dating/teen dating violence; and/or - Stalking; - 10.
 Summary of Current and Recent OVW Projects (if applicable).